-• PLANNING 1-3 months Getting Started, Learning the Rules, Budgeting
+٠ PLANNING 1-3 months

+Getting Started, Learning the Rules, Budgeting

 • DESIGN 1-6 months

-• PERMITTING 1-6 months
+ADU PROJECT TIMELINE

-• CONSTRUCTION 6-12 months
+- PERMITTING - CONSTRUCTION 6-12 months

-ADU PROCESS AT-A-GLANCE The following page is a general overview of all you can expect as you build your ADU.
+The following page is a general overview of all you can expect as you build your ADU.
 Many homeowners find that their project does not follow a straight line, so don't be surprised if steps happen in a different order.
 That is normal!
-Visit our ADU website is for tools and resources associated with each step of the process. % SEE ALL URLS in the Directory (final pages).
+Visit our ADU website for tools and resources associated with each step of the process.
+SEE ALL URLS in the Directory (final pages).